Adnaan-dev/Real-Time---Chat-Application/README.md

 - `socket.emit()` is used to send events like messages, typing, join/leave.
 - `socket.on()` receives and handles incoming events.
-- User list is managed with socket IDs on the server.
+- Each user is identified by their name and socket ID.
 - CSS Grid and Flexbox are used for layout and responsiveness.
-- The dark mode is toggled with a class change and persists through the session.
+- Dark mode is toggled with a CSS class on the root container.

 ---